-Types of dividend !!
+Types of dividends!!
 Yes, there are different forms in which a company can give away dividends to its shareholders.
-Let’s just understand a brief definition of dividend first and then we will take you through different dividend types.
+Let’s understand a brief definition of dividends first, and then we will take you through different dividend types.

 Types of Dividend